 My overall goal is to follow the objectives and initiatives set forth in the DRI strategic plan.
-In addition, I will propose that the executive committee consider the following:
+In addition, I will continue to advocate that the executive committee consider the following:

-- 1. Identify and develop alternative sources of revenue for DRI.
+- 1. Continue to identify and develop alternative sources of revenue for DRI.
 Alternative Revenue Sources are important to help strength the mission of DRI during a time when the legal profession is rapidly changing.
 New sources of revenue are especially important to help sustain DRI during the time period when baby boomers are retiring and younger lawyers are determining which of the many organizations they chose to join.
 Alternative revenue sources will also help sustain DRI as the legal community transitions to more online CLE offerings.
-Alternative sources of revenue are, and can continue to be, realized by partnering with SLDO's, developing new committees to increase DRI membership and capitalizing on evolving online offerings. - 2.
+Alternative sources of revenue are, and can continue to be, realized by partnering with SLDO's, developing new committees to increase DRI membership and capitalizing on evolving online/on demand offerings. - 2.
 Focus on increasing DRI membership, including introducing, involving and retaining more young lawyers, women and diverse attorneys to DRI, DRI's substantive law committees, and SLDO's.
 I began my DRI leadership as the membership chair for the Diversity & Inclusion committee.
 I subsequently served on DRI's membership committee when John Cuttino was the chair of the committee, before ultimately serving as the chair of DRI's membership committee in 2014-2015.
 My long term involvement with DRI's membership efforts has provided me with an understanding and appreciation of the fact that active membership is central to any organization, particularly DRI.
-Moreover, with volunteer organizations like DRI, it is imperative to stress the personal benefits members receive from their involvement with DRI.
-That is why I instituted the DRI Membership: It's Personal articles that were featured in For The Defense magazine.
-My belief is that our involvement in DRI is personal to us, yet we share similar experiences with other DRI members so it is important to DRI's membership efforts to explain how involvement in DRI benefits all members and non-members. - 3.
-Promote collaborative efforts between DRI's substantive law committees, SLDO's and other organizations: Whenever substantive law committees work with each other, SLDO's and other organizations, DRI benefits.
+Moreover, with volunteer organizations like DRI, it is imperative to stress the personal benefits membership: It's Personal articles that were featured in For The Defense magazine.
+My belief is that our involvement in DRI is personal to us, yet we share similar experiences with other DRI members so it is important to DRI's membership efforts to explain how involvement in DRI benefits all members and non-members.
+My knowledge of membership and how to develop a thriving committee has been instrumental in my helping to shepherd the Native Nations and Public Utilities Task Forces from concepts to active participation in DRI.

+- 3. Promote collaborative efforts between DRI's substantive law committees, SLDO's and other organizations: Whenever substantive law committees work with each other, SLDO's and other organizations, DRI benefits.
 I experienced this as chair of the Diversity & Inclusion committee when it collaborated with other committees.
 I further experienced this as the board liaison to the young lawyers committee when it partnered with the Tennessee Defense Lawyers Association and other SLDO's when the young lawyer's seminar was held in Nashville; and when DRI has partnered with the sister (ADTA, FDCC, IADC) and other organizations.
 Through collaborative efforts, DRI is a stronger organization. - 4.
 Promote DRI's Brand: It is extremely important for DRI to continue to grow DRI's brand.
-DRI must continue to focus on introducing people to DRI, including business leaders, attorneys, bar organization members and others.
-It has been my observation that when people experience the DRI way, they are favorable impressed and want to work with and/or join DRI.
+DRI must continue to focus on introducing new people to DRI, including business leaders, attorneys, bar organization members and others.
+It has been my observation that when people experience the DRI way, they are favorably impressed and want to work with and/or join DRI.